AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-2026-03-0.md

 >
 > This release includes updates to folder profile settings (ui_config.json).
 If you are using custom settings, ensure to take a back up of those before upgrading.
 After the update, review and adjust your settings to align with the changes introduced in the latest version.

 Review and validate your setup configurations to confirm they are correctly implemented.
-If you have introduced any custom configuration changes, refer to the [Additional configuration for upgrading Cloud Service](./additional-config-for-cloud-service.md) for any additional procedures applicable to the version you are upgrading from.
+If you have introduced any custom configuration changes, view [Additional configuration for upgrading Cloud Service](./additional-config-for-cloud-service.md) for any additional procedures applicable to the version you are upgrading from.